ncachanosky/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm Associate Professor of Economics and Director of the [Center for Free Enterprise](https://www.utep.edu/business/c4fe/) at [University of Texas at El Paso](https://www.utep.edu/), Senior Fellow at the [American Institute of Economic Research](http://www.aier.org/) (AIER), and Fellow of the [UCEMA Friedman-Hayek Center for the Study of a Free Society](https://ucema.edu.ar/friedman-hayek-center).
-I also serve as co-editor of [LIBERTAS: Segunda Época](http://www.journallibertas.com/).
+I'm Associate Professor of Economics and Director of the [Center for Free Enterprise](https://www.utep.edu/business/c4fe/) at [The University of Texas at El Paso](https://www.utep.edu/), Senior Fellow at the [American Institute of Economic Research](http://www.aier.org/) (AIER), and Fellow of the [UCEMA Friedman-Hayek Center for the Study of a Free Society](https://ucema.edu.ar/friedman-hayek-center).
+I also serve as Associate Editor of the [Southern Economic Journal](https://onlinelibrary.wiley.com/journal/23258012).
 I'm past president of the [Association of Private Enterprise Education](https://www.apee.org/) (APEE) and former director of [The Mont Pelerin Society](https://www.montpelerin.org/) (MPS).
 {style="text-align: justify;"}

 In this website you can find information about my research.
 I also blog at [Economic Order](https://economicorder.substack.com/).